swirlai/swirl-search/README.md

 _Swirl with ChatGPT as a configured AI Model._

 >**Note**
 > We need your help 🙏.
-Help us creating more examples and blogs with Swirl.
-Join our [Slack Community](https://join.slack.com/t/swirlmetasearch/shared_invite/zt-1qk7q02eo-kpqFAbiZJGOdqgYVvR1sfw) to discuss and know more.
-We'd be very happy to help you to contribute 🤗!
+Help us create more examples of things you can or want to do with Swirl.
+Join our [Slack Community](https://join.slack.com/t/swirlmetasearch/shared_invite/zt-1qk7q02eo-kpqFAbiZJGOdqgYVvR1sfw) to discuss and learn more.
+We'd be very happy to help you contribute 🤗!

 <br/>